DavidCarl/UFO/README.md

  - Search in Python3
  - Regex in Python3
  - MySQL full text indexing
- - Regex directly on unix (Since we ran unix based systems)
+ - Regex directly on unix (Since we ran unix based systems) / grep regex

+---
+We tried the different approaches, and we have written a bit about the different ones down below, where we wanna compare our results and findings.

+## Search in Python3

+## Regex in Python3

+## MySQL full text indexing

+As we started the assignment this seemed like the most straightfoward solution since it was a database course exam assignment.
+Our plan for doing it this way was to make a full text index on all the books.
+We designed our database schema to obtain our fill text indexing on the books, and started to add and index the books in the database.

+## grep

+## Comparison
+While

 Written by